lsst-dm/dmtn-091/index.rst

  - Crowded stellar fields.

 A (not yet identified) DECam dataset could potentially address all of these issues, but characterizing the properties of DECam at the level already done for HSC may be difficult, and would probably be necessary to fully test the DM algorithms for which DCR and wavefront sensors are relevant (e.g., physically-motivated PSF modeling).
-Many non-PDR1 HSC datasets do include more interesting variability (as will PDR2, when available) and/or crowded fields, so it *might* be most efficient to just add one of these to our test data suite, and defer some testing of DCR or wavefront-sensor algorithms until data from ComCam or even the full LSST camera are available.
+Many non-PDR1+RC2 HSC datasets do include more interesting variability or crowded fields, so it *might* be most efficient to just add one of these to our test data suite, and defer some testing of DCR or wavefront-sensor algorithms until data from ComCam or even the full LSST camera are available.

 =================